openedx/edx-documentation/en_us/edx_style_guide/source/images.rst

 Image Sizes
 ===========================

-Save the screen shot as the original size.
-Set size in document.
-This way a user can click the image in the document to enlarge it.
+When you save a screen shot, do not reduce it in size.
+You can define the image width in the rst file.

 .. note that this only seems to control size in HTML output, not in PDFs.
 .. - Alison 25 Sept 2015